People stand near smartphone, shield, lock. Poster for social media, presentation, web page, banner. Flat design vector illustration

 By: Nicole Kardell

-If you blinked over the past couple of months, you may have missed it: the number of U.S. states that have adopted privacy laws has more than doubled.
-We are now up to 13 states (not including Nevada, which has a narrow privacy law on the books) with privacy frameworks.
-Fortunately, there seems to be quite a bit of cross over, at least when it comes to thresholds that companies must meet in order to trigger compliance requirements.
-We provide below a chart that summarizes those thresholds, including whether non-profits are exempted from compliance (a fairly common question we are asked).
+The number of U.S. states that have adopted privacy laws grows regularly.
+Fortunately, there seems to be quite a bit of crossover, at least when it comes to thresholds that companies must meet in order to trigger compliance requirements.
+We provide below a chart that summarizes these thresholds by state, including whether non-profits are exempted from compliance (a fairly common question we are asked).

-We also encourage you to review periodically the IAPPs useful tracker on state-by-state developments.
+We also encourage you to review periodically the IAPPs useful tracker for state-by-state developments.

 Nicole Kardell